Install RHEL/Atomic host from ISO

 Run hello world in a container

-• Run a hello world container.
+- Run a hello world container.

 docker run ubuntu /bin/echo 'Hello World'

-• Run a interactive container.
+- Run a interactive container.

 docker run -t -i ubuntu /bin/bash

--t: open a terminal.
+: open a terminal.-i

-• Start a deamonized hello world.
+: grab the standard input. - Start a deamonized hello world.

 docker run -d /bin/sh -c "while true; do echo hello world; sleep 1; done"

-• see docker deamon’s info
+- see docker deamon’s info

-docker ps: container id and name will show
+: container id and name will show - see output of docker deamon:

 docker logs container_id/container_name

-• stop a detached container:
+- stop a detached container:

 docker stop container_id/container_name